datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 use_remote_address: true
 ```

-In Ambassador 0.50 and later, the default value for `use_remote_address` is set to true.
-When set to true, Ambassador Edge Stack will append to the `X-Forwarded-For` header its IP address so upstream clients of Ambassador Edge Stack can get the full set of IP addresses that have propagated a request.
+In $productName$ 0.50 and later, the default value for `use_remote_address` is set to true.
+When set to true, $productName$ will append to the `X-Forwarded-For` header its IP address so upstream clients of $productName$ can get the full set of IP addresses that have propagated a request.
 You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` as well to propagate the original source IP address.

 See the [Envoy documentation on the `X-Forwarded-For header` ](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers) and the [Kubernetes documentation on preserving the client source IP](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/#preserving-the-client-source-ip) for more details.